decred/dcrdocs/docs/faq/general.md

 This means Company 0 and its developers will have put roughly USD 415,000 into the bring-up since April, 2014 and receive 4% of the total supply, 840,000 coins (at USD 0.49 per coin).
 Coins held by Company 0 will be used to fund its ongoing work on open source projects, such as Decred and btcsuite.

+When Decred launched in February 2016, the developers and project members committed to not trade any of their bring-up DCR for 12 months and Company 0 committed to not trade any for 24 months.[^4] These coins will however be used to purchase proof of stake tickets with the intention of making the Decred network harder to attack during it's infancy.
+As the community participation in PoS increases, the amount of tickets purchased using the premine will be reduced proportionally. [^5] [^6]

  **Airdrop (840,000 coins, 50% of premine, 4% of total Decred supply) **

 Rather than allocating the entire premine to the bring-up costs, the remaining half of the premine was spread evenly across a list of airdrop participants.
 Airdrop sign-up was available to anybody and ran through January 2016.
 Not everybody who signed up was selected to participate in the airdrop - Decred is fundamentally about technological progress, so the airdrop targeted individuals that have made contributions to advance technology in its various forms.
 There was also a large number of fraudulent sign-ups which needed to be carefully identified and dealt with.[^3]

 > The airdrop concluded with awarding 282.63795424 DCR to 2972 participants.[^2]